Self-control snapshot

 {{ badge.label }}

-BSCS checks 13 self-control items and totals them on the standard 13 to 65 scale.
+BSCS checks 13 self-control items on the standard 1 to 5 response scale and totals them on the standard 13 to 65 range.

-• Answer for your usual pattern, not one unusually productive or unusually scattered day.
+• Answer for your usual pattern rather than one unusually productive or unusually scattered day.

 {{ progressPercent }}%